Free Walking Tour Berlin

 The Rise and Fall of the Berlin Wall

-The Berlin Wall, built by the German Democratic Republic (GDR) in 1961, was a physical barrier separating East and West Germany during the Cold War.
-Measuring approximately 155 kilometers (96 miles) in total length, the Wall ran through the heart of Berlin, dividing the city into two distinct parts.
-The aim of the Wall was to prevent the mass exodus of East Germans fleeing to the more prosperous West, as well as to reinforce the ideological division between the communist East and the democratic West.
+The Berlin wall, 1961, built by the German Democratic Republic (GDR) to physically divide East and West Germany, was a symbolic wall in a different conflict.
+Reaching about 155 kilometers in total length, the Wall ran through the city’s center as a divide between the city’s two halves.
+The Wall was intended to stop the tide of East German East German refugees to the more prosperous West, as well as to send home the message that there was a difference between the communist East and an increasingly democratic West.

-For nearly three decades, the Berlin Wall stood as a powerful symbol of the division between communism and democracy.
-It was a symbol that physically and psychologically underscored the separation between families, friends, and a nation torn apart.
-However, on November 9, 1989, history took a dramatic turn when the Wall finally fell.
-This momentous event not only symbolized the end of the Cold War but also marked the beginning of Germany’s reunification and the eventual collapse of the Soviet Union.
+For nearly 30 years, the Berlin Wall was a powerful symbol that communism and democracy were divorced.
+It was a symbolic separation which physically and psychologically stamped the distance between families, friends and the dissolution of a people.
+Yet on November 9, 1989 history turned dramatically, as the Wall finally fell.
+It wasn’t only the end of the Cold War; it was also the start of Germany’s reunification and the end of the Soviet Union.

 The Path of the Berlin Wall